peterhinch/micropython-async/nec_ir/README.md

 address mode this constancy is lost.
 The burst length can (by my calculations) run to 76.5ms.

-A pin interrupt records the time of every state change (in us).
+A pin interrupt records the time of every state change (in µs).
 The first interrupt in a burst sets an event, passing the time of the state change.
 A coroutine waits on the event, yields for the duration of a data burst, then decodes the stored data before calling the user-specified callback.